-To help the people affected by the 2016 Kumamoto earthquake, we are accepting donations to the supporting fund as follows.
+To help the people affected by the 2016 Kumamoto earthquake, we accepted donations to the supporting fund.
 We sincerely thank everyone for their warm support.
-The supporting funds that you provide will be used for supporting prefectural associations of occupational therapists in the affected prefectures or as funds for disaster relief volunteer activities conducted by the Association in connection with the above, and to secure financial resources for the purchase of material goods assistance.
+The supporting funds were used for supporting prefectural associations of occupational therapists in the affected prefectures or for disaster relief volunteer activities conducted by the Association in connection with the above, and to secure financial resources for the purchase of material goods assistance.

 【The 4th Report】(Posted on April 19, 2016)

-Based on the provisions in Article 2 No. 2 of “Regulations on the Support of Occupational Therapy Associations in Prefectures Affected by Disasters,” we accept requests for exemption from membership fees in the fiscal year 2016 due to the Kumamoto earthquake.
-Please send the exemption application form attached to the Disaster Victim Certificate (risai shomeisho) (Copy) issued by the local government to the association office.
+Based on the provisions in Article 2 No. 2 of “Regulations on the Support of Occupational Therapy Associations in Prefectures Affected by Disasters,” we accepted requests for exemption from membership fees in the fiscal year 2016 due to the Kumamoto earthquake.

 Target: As a general rule, fee exemption may be claimed by a member himself/herself if his/her place of residence at the time of the earthquake was afflicted, whether completely or partially destroyed.
 However, it does not cover a “family home” where he/she is not residing.